President Obama surprises Chicago youth football team, drops in on small business owners' meeting

-CHICAGO -- President Barack Obama made a surprise Chicago appearance at the South Shore Brew coffee shop Tuesday afternoon.
+CHICAGO (WLS) -- Former President Barack Obama made a pair of surprise appearances on Chicago's South Side Tuesday afternoon.

-The former president dropped in on a meeting between members of his foundation and South Side small business owners discussing ways to boost in tourism from the Obama Presidential Center.

-Mister Obama said he wanted to thank them for working with them to bring the center to the South Side.

-"Trying to make sure that what we do over in Jackson Park ends up having a good spillover effect and kind of multiplying effect to what we're doing across the South Side," the President said.
+"I told you I was coming by, coach!
+You didn't believe me!"
+Obama said, laughing.

-Before the meeting, the President spoke with the Chicago Southside Wolfpack, a youth football team that practices in Jackson Park, near the site of presidential center.
+The former president took a break during his day trip to his adopted hometown for a huddle with the Chicago Southside Wolfpack, a youth football team that practices in Jackson Park, near the site of presidential center.

-Eventually, the team will play on a new track and field being built in the park.
+"To come here and stand in front of our kids and talk to them, he gave them hope," Coach Ernest Radcliffe said.

+The spot the teens circled around and spoke with the former president on in Jackson Park will one day be part of the Obama Presidential Center.

 .